 next set of instructions show you how to make the

-petals of the flowers, which are picot
+petals of the flowers.
+They are still Square

 wreath for the Holiday Candle is made

 Knot with the lace.

 Tighten it so it rests 1.5

 inches from the first knot.

 second SK backwards to rest next to the

 Manipulate the lace so they are as neat as

 times, tying a total of four Square Knot